Leo Sirota: First trip to Japan

 Sirota arrived in Harbin—which in 1928 had large expatriate communities of White Russians, Soviets, and Japanese—and checked into the Modern Hotel.
-There he told waiting journalists:

-After passing through Siberia, Harbin seems amazingly like Paris.
-I'm enjoying its culture and elegantly dressed people.
+There he told waiting journalists that he was enjoying himself in Harbin, which after traveling through Siberia seemed to him like Paris.

 The circumstances of how Sirota made an unscheduled trip to Japan from Manchuria are disputed.
 According to his daughter, after a concert Sirota was visited at his hotel by Yamada Kōsaku, who proposed to him a series of recitals in Japan with "generous terms".
 Yamada recalled that upon arriving in Harbin, Sirota sent him a letter saying he intended to visit Japan.
 Thereafter Sirota notified Yamada of his itinerary through Keijō, Fuzan, and Shimonoseki, until he was ready to be picked up at Tokyo Station.
 In both versions of the story, Sirota's trip to Japan had been unscheduled.
 The arrival of a such an important foreign musical figure surprised the Japanese musical establishment, which had no time to prepare publicity in advance.
-Konoye Hidemaro recalled:

-Everybody said that Sirota had come, but I couldn't believe that the famous Sirota was actually in Japan, so I was truly astonished.
+Konoye Hidemaro recalled that despite the growing furor over Sirota's arrival, that he at first could not believe, then was astonished that such a well-known musician had indeed arrived in Japan.

 Yamada, in cooperation with the Asahi Shimbun, organized a Sirota recital for a private audience on November 4, 1928.
 This was followed by an appreciation by Ushiyama Mitsuru that was published in the Asahi Shimbun on November 12:

 For [Sirota] there is no technical difficulty whatsoever; on his keyboard nothing is impossible.
 His advent is truly summed up in a single word: "marvelous".
 I think Sirota is the sum of all piano performers of the past and his is a superhuman sort of existence which represents the summit of piano playing at the present time.